broilo/Summaries/Hands-on_ML/chap4/README.md

 > It's important to scale the data, most regularized models are sensitive to the scale of the input features.

+## Lasso Regression

+> Just like Ridge, it adds a regularization term to the cost function.

 # Keywords

 * **Convergence rate:** When the cost function is convex and its slope doesn't change abruptly, it can be shown that the Batch Gradient Descent with a fixed learning rate has a convergence rate of O(1/iterations).
 In other words, if you divide the tolerance by 10 (to have a more precise solution), then the algorithm will have to run 10 times more iterations.